 If a hard reset doesn’t work, you may have to boot from a recovery USB drive.
 First, create a recovery USB for your Microsoft Surface Pro 4 tablet.
 Next, you’ll want to boot into the UEFI and stay there.
 Press and hold the volume-up and power buttons until the Surface logo appears to enter the UEFI.
 Once there, choose your recovery USB drive as the primary boot device.
 Booting from the recovery drive gives you access to system repair tools that can often fix whatever ails the operating system.

-Of course, since the Surface Pro 4 tablet made its way to our tablet data recovery engineers, obviously the easy ways to fix a Surface Pro 4 boot loop hadn’t worked out so well.
+Since the Surface Pro 4 tablet made its way to our tablet data recovery engineers, though, it was obvious the easy ways to fix a Surface Pro 4 boot loop hadn’t worked out so well.
 Now it was up to us to recover our client’s data.

 We quickly deduced that the flash memory device inside the Surface Pro 4 tablet had failed.
 All tablets use flash memory in lieu of the hard drive found in most computers.
 The type of memory can vary from brand to brand.
 Some use the same type of eMMC chip found in mobile phones.
 Others, like the Surface Pro, use PCIe or M.2 SSDs.